shama009/MySQL-Bamazon/README.md

 **Note:**
 * DBConnection.js is the file used for database connections.Commands to start application: for customer view - node bamazonCustomer.js and   Manager view - node bamazonManager.js.
 Find databse queries in schema.sql.
 * Please refer word document "Screenshots.docx" for screenshots.
+You can also find it in [Google Docs](https://docs.google.com/document/d/1SbTVwIyWA8CBbeKWzEC1gEmuxRUnYE52vNtZhBgFX3I/edit?usp=sharing)